 Liquidation of a Gold Individual Retirement Account (IRA)

-If you want to liquidate precious metals from your Gold or Silver IRA through us, you have a few options, including asking for delivery of the coins directly to you.
+If you want to liquidate precious metals from your Gold or Silver IRA through us, you have a few options, including asking for an in-kind delivery of the coins directly to you.
+Please note that early liquidations of an IRA account may cause IRS penalties.

 One of the reasons that I wrote this article is the real-life situation of clients who needed to liquidate fast due to an emergency.
-To address emergency cash-outs, we were able to work out a process with the IRA custodians so that once you confirm in writing (it only takes a DocuSign signature) your liquidation request and acceptance of our offer of market price, the IRA custodians allow us to forward the payment for the metals to arrive in your account before the metals are even shipped to us.
-This fast-track liquidation ensures you can get your funds in just one to two business days, and this is the fastest liquidation process in the industry, period.
+To address emergency cash-outs, we were able to work out a process with the IRA custodians so that once these clients confirmed in writing (it only takes a DocuSign signature) their liquidation request and acceptance of our buy-back offer made per the terms of their client agreement, the IRA custodians allowed us to forward the payment for the metals to arrive in the client’s account before the metals were even shipped to us.
+This saved these clients precious time with a fast-track liquidation that got them the funds in just one to two business days, and this is the fastest liquidation process in the industry, period.

 Liquidation of metals you hold outside of an IRA